-The diluted net loss per share is the same as the basic net loss per share for the year ended March 31, 2008 as all 194,534 potential ordinary shares from the exercise of stock options are anti-dilutive and are therefore excluded from the computation of diluted net loss per share.
+The diluted net loss per share is the same as the basic net loss per share for the year ended March 31,2008 and 2009 as all potential ordinary shares from the exercise of stock options are anti-dilutive and are therefore excluded from the computation of diluted net loss per share.

-18 Business segment information
+19. Business segment information

 (a) The Group is organized based on the products it offers.
-Under this organizational structure, the Group's operation can be classified into 3 business segments, Scales, Telecommunication products and Other.
+Under this organizational structure, the Group's operations can be classified into three business segments, scales, telecommunication products and other.